Skip to product information

 Tax included.

-They are portrait as terrifying, demonic-looking beings, often further adorned with gruesome ritual attributes and symbolic decorations such as (human) bones and skulls and other items associated with the charnel grounds.
+The wrathful deities are portrait as terrifying, demonic-looking beings, often further adorned with gruesome ritual attributes and symbolic decorations such as (human) bones and skulls and other items associated with the charnel grounds.

 But as terrifying as they might appear, they actually are often driven by compassion.
 They are very strong and powerful protectors and guides for those on the path to enlightenment, embodying the power and force needed to go forward and overcome and transform all obstacles on the way.
 They fight against all kinds of demons and evil and in Tibetan Buddhism especially against the enemies of Buddhism.

-Images from wrathful deities have also found their way into some classical shamanic lineages, such as the lineage of Spirit of Wolf.
+Images from wrathful deities and spirits have also found their way into some classical shamanic lineages, such as the lineage of Spirit of Wolf.
 Here they are also associated with Erlik Han, Lord of the Underworld, and as such mostly used by black shamans.

 Only one available.